Gageperrin/it-notes/aws/solutions-architect-professional/caching-delivery-and-edge.md

 ## CloudFront, SSL and SNI

 Each CloudFront distribution receives a default domain name (CNAME record).
 SSL supported by default `*.cloudfront.net` Can have alternate domain names.
-CloudFront verifies ownerhsip using a matching certificate.
+CloudFront verifies ownership using a matching certificate.
 It generates or imports from ACM (**always in us-east-1**) for CloudFront.
 Can faciliatate HTTP/S, HTTP -> HTTPS, or HTTPS only.

 There are two SSL connections through CloudFront: Viewer -> Cloudfront and CloudFront -> Origin.
 Both connections need valid public certificates (self-signed certifications do not work).
 Historically (before 2003) every SSL-enabled site needed its own IP.
 Encryption starts at the TCP connection.
-Most headers happen after that Layer 7 / Applicatoin.
+Most headers happen after that Layer 7 / Application.
 For TLS, this encryption is before the header happens.

-In 2003 a TLS extension named SNI was added to allow a host to be included.
+In 2003, a TLS extension named SNI was added to allow a host to be included.
 Results in many SSL Certs/Hosts using a shared IP.
 Old browser don't support SNI.
 CloudFront charges extra for a dedicated IP ($600/month).

 Architecture: Viewer protocol is the connection between the user and the edge location.
 The certificate used by the edge location must be a trusted certificate authority such as Comodo, DigiCert, Symantec, or ACM (us-east-1) which matches the DNS name.
 Origin protocol must also use publicly trusted certificates.
 ALB can use ACM but no self-signed certificates.
 S3 Origins handles certificates natively.
 Custom origin EC2 or on-premises is not supported by ACM, so it is necessary to apply certificates manually.

 ## Origin Types and Architecture

 When there are two or more origins in a distribution, they can be put into an origins group to provide re-routing in case of a failover event.
 Origins are selected from a behavior.
 They are split between S3, Media Package, Media Store, and everything else (web servers).
-If S3 is configured as a static website, CloudFRont will treat it as a web server.
+If S3 is configured as a static website, CloudFront will treat it as a web server.

 S3 Origins is the simplest to integrate.
 It can configure origin domain name, path, bucket access restrictions, origin access identity (CloudFRont can be given an identity to access S3 Origins), read permissions on a bucket, and origin custom headers.
 S3 matches viewer and origin protocols.